NxPKG/khulnasoft-docs/content/cloudflare-one/faq/teams-getting-started-faq.md

 ---
 pcx_content_type: faq
-title: Getting started with Cloudflare Zero Trust
+title: Getting started with Khulnasoft Zero Trust
 weight: 2
 meta:
-  description: Review FAQs about getting started with Cloudflare Zero Trust.
+  description: Review FAQs about getting started with Khulnasoft Zero Trust.
 structured_data: true
 ---

 [❮ Back to FAQ](/cloudflare-one/faq/)

-# Getting started with Cloudflare Zero Trust
+# Getting started with Khulnasoft Zero Trust

 {{<faq-item>}}
-{{<faq-question level=2 text="How do I sign up for Cloudflare Zero Trust?" >}}
+{{<faq-question level=2 text="How do I sign up for Khulnasoft Zero Trust?" >}}

 {{<faq-answer>}}

-You can sign up today at [this link](https://dash.cloudflare.com/sign-up/teams).
+You can sign up today at [this link](https://dash.Khulnasoft.com/sign-up/teams).
 Follow the onboarding steps, choose a team name and a payment plan, and start protecting your network in just a few minutes.

 {{</faq-answer>}}
 {{</faq-item>}}